J.P. Devine Movie Review: ‘Judy’

 Then this Judy takes the mic, and walks forward to the lip of the stage as the pianist nervously plays out the opening notes, and in a trembling, cracking voice, she presses the mic to her lips, and slowly pulls up the first words of the classic heartbreaker, “By Myself.”

-The old magic takes hold, and 12-year-old Francis Gumm, turned Dorothy Gale, turned Judy Garland emerges.
+The old magic takes hold, and 12-year-old Frances Gumm, turned Dorothy Gale, turned Judy Garland emerges.

 Renée, as Judy, will sing a few more of her songs, some glittered up with a chorus of Vegas dancing girls, and including one total disaster, but none of them approach this one.